-Under the previous "list privilege" exception, personal data such as a person's name, address, job title, and year of birth may be used for a company's own advertising and marketing purposes and transferred to third parties (such as direct marketing companies) for similar purposes without the prior consent of the Data Subject, provided that such data is pooled in a list covering a group of people.
-Data Subjects are entitled to object to such activities, but they rarely do.
+Data subjects are entitled to object to such activities (under Section 6, paragraph 1 and Section 28, paragraph 4), but they rarely do.
 Many privacy advocates believe that this exception allows for large volumes of personal data to be sold at relatively low prices, particularly over the internet.
-Accordingly, the amended BDSG requires the individual or legal person who is collecting, processing, or using personal data (the "Data Controller") to obtain consent from Data Subjects when engaging in any of these activities for the purpose of marketing or selling personal data, unless certain relatively simple conditions are met.
+Accordingly, the amended BDSG requires the individual or legal person who is collecting, processing or using personal data (the "data controller") to obtain consent from data subjects when engaging in any of these activities for the purpose of marketing or selling personal data (Section 28, paragraph 3), unless certain relatively simple conditions are met.